Bitskwela/bitdev-dml-exercises/contracts/ch_07_html_css_js_python/le_01_what-is-the-internet/quiz.md

 - C) `157.240.1.35` (Server IP)
 - D) `8.8.8.8` (Google DNS)

+**Answer: B**

+`192.168.1.1` is the typical private/local IP address for routers in home networks.
+This is a private IP range that's not accessible from the internet.

 **Question 2:** When posting to Facebook, how many **major components** does the data pass through before reaching the server?

 - A) 3 components (Router → ISP → Server)
 - B) 4 components (Router → Modem → ISP → Server)
 - C) 5 components (Router → Modem → ISP → Backbone → Server)
 - D) 2 components (Router → Server)

+**Answer: C**

+Data passes through 5 major components: Router → Modem → ISP → Backbone → Server.
+Each component plays a crucial role in transmitting your data across the internet.

 ---